ericbigpanda/docs.bigpanda.io/_integrations/cloudwatch.md

 <!-- section-separator -->

 #### Generate Access Key for BigPanda
-* In the user options in the lower pane, navigate to `Security Credentials > Manage Access Keys`.
+* In the user options in the lower pane, navigate to `Access Credentials > Manage Access Keys`.
 * Click on `Create Access Key`.
 * Tap on `Show User Security Credentials` in order to reveal the newly created access key details.